Umbria Road Cycling: Loop Tour Through Lush and Scenic Landscapes

 Day 1: Arrival to Assisi

-The start of this cycle tour is in Assisi, belonging to the UNESCO world heritage.
-In Assisi many places and monuments have a strong unbreakable bond with the saints Francis and Clare, who lived here in the 13th century.
-The medieval character of Assisi is well-preserved.
+The start of this cycle tour is Assisi, a UNESCO World Heritage Site.
+In this enchanting city, many places and monuments have a strong unbreakable bond with the saints Francis and Clare, who lived here in the 13th century.
+The medieval character of Assisi is well-preserved and a delight to explore.

-Your overnight stay is in Torgiano, which in medieval times was a fortified village and is situated on a hilltop above the confluence of the rivers Chiascio and Tiber.
+Your overnight stay is in Torgiano, once a fortified medieval village that is situated on a hilltop above the confluence of the rivers Chiascio and Tiber.
 Interesting to visit are the wine museum and the ‘osteria’ of the Lungarotti family, where you can taste their excellent wines.

-Today you cycle through a fantastic Umbrian scenery.
+Today you cycle through spellbinding Umbrian scenery.
 You will bike through an undulating landscape with a few steep climbs to conquer, to be rewarded with a magnificent view of Lake Trasimeno.
-You will pass small, typical Umbrian ‘borghi’ built on a hilltop such as Castiglion del Fosco, Pietrafitta and Panicale, which has still a good preserved 13th century Palazzo del Podestà.
+You will pass small, typical Umbrian ‘borghi’ built on a hilltop such as Castiglion del Fosco, Pietrafitta and Panicale, which still boasts a preserved 13th-century Palazzo del Podestà.

 Today you will reach the fortified hill town of Gubbio.
-You will cycle through the mountains.
-It is a beautiful tour through the green hills of the lower Apennines.
-You visit Montone, a quiet little town built (1,582 feet/482 m) on a hilly ridge, situated between the Lana and Carpina streams, which are both tributaries of the Tiber.
-It’s going slowly uphill to Pietralunga with its old partially, walled-in centre and the Long bards Castle (8th century).
-You will enter Le Marche and cycling along a quiet country road you arrive to Gubbio, where you will stay in a hotel in the center of town.
+You will cycle through the mountains and the green hills of the lower Apennines.
+You'll visit Montone, a quiet little town built (1,582 feet/482 m) on a hilly ridge, situated between the Lana and Carpina streams, which are both tributaries of the Tiber.
+Then, the route takes you slowly uphill to Pietralunga with its old partially, walled-in centre and the Long Bards Castle (8th century).
+You will enter Le Marche and cycle along a quiet country road to arrive in Gubbio, where you will stay in a hotel in the center of town.

 Hotels